Mike-chunsheng/GXIVISION-S1M01-FW-for-Autodarts/README.md

 ![b4292992ede2b5d3d20dfa39ea5c397](https://github.com/Mike-chunsheng/GXIVISION-S1M01-FW-for-Autodarts/assets/169350690/ce426dd8-f98b-4b57-90cf-da57c4563e4b)

 6. Only one file can be burned at a time, please burn them one by one;
-7. If you think the effect after burning is not as good as before, you can download the firmware (GXIVISION-S1M01 initial FW. src) to burn it back, and the burning process should follow the same steps as above
+7. If you think the effect after burning is not as good as before, you can download the firmware (GXIVISION-S1M01-initial-FW-V1.0.src or GXIVISION-S1M01-initial-FW-V2.0.src) to burn it back, and the burning process should follow the same steps as above

 Finally, to the user: